-In response to the Securities and Exchange Commission's financial reporting release, FR-60, Cautionary Advice Regarding Disclosure About Critical Accounting Policies, we have selected for disclosure our revenue recognition process and our accounting processes involving significant judgments, estimates and assumptions.
+Our critical accounting policies include our revenue recognition process and our accounting processes involving significant judgments, estimates and assumptions.
 These processes affect our reported revenues and current assets and are, therefore, critical in assessing our financial and operating status.
 We regularly evaluate these processes in preparing our financial statements.
 The processes for determining the allowance for credit losses on trade receivables, allowance for excess or obsolete inventory, and income taxes involve certain assumptions and estimates that we believe to be reasonable under present facts and circumstances.
 These estimates and assumptions, if incorrect, could adversely impact our operations and financial position.

-There were no changes to our critical accounting policies during the twelve months ended December 31, 2023, other than the adoption of ASU 2016-13 described above.
+There were no changes to our critical accounting policies during the twelve months ended December 31, 2024.